Care

 Each month, the ministry staff meet together to discuss pastoral matters within our congregation, allocate follow-up and care, and receive training to grow in various areas of pastoral care.
 The team also stays in regular daily contact, sharing and responding to pastoral needs as they arise.

-Lay Pastoral Ministry Team
+Lay Pastoral Team

 Each month, a small team representing each congregation meets to discuss and allocate care needs across our church.
 This group is highly skilled in pastoral care and also receives ongoing training, as we work through pastoral care resources together each month and pray for members of our church.